 Lexington Law vs. White, Jacobs & Associates

 There are obvious differences between credit repair companies like Lexington Law and the national credit restoration organization White, Jacobs & Associates (“WJA”).
-When comparing marketing strategies, attorney involvement, program lengths, and constructing a game plan with you to pick the right weapons to hit your targets, those differences in service and results stand out starkly and will give you more insight and personal power to pick the people that will best help you reach those goals.
+When comparing marketing strategies, attorney involvement, program lengths, and constructing a custom game plan with you to pick the right weapons to hit your targets, those differences in service and results stand out starkly and will give you more insight and personal power to pick the people that will best help you reach those goals.

 Lexington Law Firm Marketing vs. Word-of-Mouth Testimonials

 Numerous consumers read the marketing materials companies like Lexington Law send them or put on their web site.
 Based on that information alone, many decide to move forward with a company.
 The problem that arises is the puff-marketing material the “Lexington Laws” out there are furnishing may not be reflective of the actual consumer experience with the company, the vast majority of results gotten, or the information may be totally false or bogus.